najnesnaj/pinetime-zephyr/docs/samples/mgmt/smp_svr/README.md

 BLE controller you are using.

 The `smp_svr` app is ready to run.
-Just reset your board and test the app with the `mcumgr` command-line tool's `echo` functionality, which will send a string to the remote target device and have it echo it back:
+Just reset your board and test the app with the `mcumgr` command-line tool’s `echo` functionality, which will send a string to the remote target device and have it echo it back:

 ```